-We’re delivering a cleaner, renewable, more efficient power supply, aiming for a 50% reduction in carbon emissions.
+We delivered a cleaner, renewable, more efficient power supply, aiming for a 50% reduction in community carbon emissions.

-That's the equivalent to removing approximately 6,458 cars off the road each year - or almost the equivalent of the total number of registered motor vehicles in Esperance.
+That's the equivalent to removing approximately 6,458 cars off the road each year - or almost the equal to the total number of registered motor vehicles in Esperance.

 Using the latest energy tech

-The construction of a new 4 megawatt solar farm comprising of more than 8,900 solar panels will make it the largest solar farm in our renewable energy portfolio to date.
+This is supported by the projects 4 megawatt solar farm, comprising of more than 8,900 solar panels, and making it the largest solar farm in our renewable energy portfolio to date.